|photo via motherhood your way

 Happy Monday everyone!
-Before we kick off the week I wanted to let you know that I (finally) finished my post on the 12 things I want to teach my children every day for Bloom.
-You can check it out here.
+Before we kick off the week I wanted to let you know that I (finally) finished my post on the 12 things I want to teach my children every day for Bloom

 And speaking of teaching, it’s officially back-to-school time.
 How did that happen?
 With C starting preschool this year it feels like summer went by extra quick!
 In the coming days I’ll have lots of goodies to get you and the kids ready.
 Today I’m kicking it all off with some of my favorite reads on what you can do at home to ensure success in the classroom.

 1) Make a Place for All the Stuff